While countless things are out of our control, here are 8 ways we CAN support refugees.

-- PRAY for refugees.
-I have failed horrendously in this way, and this failure has led to my frequent despair over the issue.
-Because without God, it really is hopeless.
-Without God, I have every reason to wring my hands in worry and scream in frustration and mourn in despair (and oh, how much more intensely actual refugees are grieving).
-But God is real, and He does answer prayer… so with confidence I can approach His throne on behalf of those refugees our country has rejected.
+PRAY for refugees.
+Without God, the refugee crisis is hopeless.
+Without God, we have every reason to wring our hands in worry and scream in frustration and mourn in despair.
+But God is real, and He does answer prayer.
+We can approach His throne with confidence on behalf of refugees.
 God is not restrained by any administration.
-God has the power to change the hearts of rulers.
-God can bring peace to war torn places.
-God can bring comfort and hope to those who have been stranded.
-WE MUST PRAY!
+He has the power to change the hearts of rulers.
+He can bring peace to war torn places.
+He can bring comfort and hope to those who have suffered displacement, persecution, and loss.
+We must pray!

-- EDUCATE yourself.
-Oftentimes the problem lies simply in not knowing what’s going on!
-In addition to that, there are so many myths being spread about refugees.
-Don’t believe everything you hear!
-Here are some I’ve commonly encountered: “The majority of refugees are military aged men.”
+EDUCATE yourself.
+There are many myths spread about refugees–don’t believe everything you hear and educate yourself about what’s really going on!
+I’ve frequently heard: “The majority of refugees are military aged men.”
 Nope.
 “Unvetted refugees are flooding our nation and we don’t even know where they’re from.”
 Nope.
 “Refugees receive more aid than our veterans.”
 Nope.
-Take the time to check reputable sources, and graciously correct those who are spreading false information (they may be doing it totally intentionally).
-It’s important.
+Take the time to check reputable sources, and graciously correct those who unintentionally spread false information.
+Truth is vital.
 Here’s one starting point: The UN Refugee Agency- Figures at a Glance

-- GIVE to support agencies working with refugees.
-It’s frustrating when we want to offer practical support, but just don’t know how to reach refugees.
+GIVE to agencies that assist refugees.
+It’s frustrating when we want to offer practical support but just don’t know how to reach refugees.
 By giving to trusted organizations that are working on their behalf, we can offer desperately needed and practical support.
 For this particular issue, my favorite organization is World Relief.
-They work with refugees stateside, as well as those abroad.
+They work with refugees stateside and internationally.

-- SERVE refugees in your area.
-You might have refugees living near you!
-It can be difficult to track them down (for their own protection this is understandable, given the amount of people who don’t want them here).
-It took quite a bit of searching before I found any useful information regarding how to be involved locally.
-There’s most likely a plethora of needs you can tend to.
-For instance, in my area there is a need for volunteers to: pick up refugee families at the airport (although this is on hold now), take refugee families to doctors appointments, teach English as a second language (ESL), tutor refugee children, network to help find potential job placements.
-Think outside the box too… talk with agencies who are working with them, and consider how you might be able to fill in the gaps.
+SERVE refugees in your area.
+You probably have refugees living near you.
+It can be difficult to identify where they are—it took quite a bit of searching before I found any useful information regarding how to get involved locally.
+But do a little digging, and you’ll likely find ways to serve.
+In my area there is a need for volunteers to take refugee families to doctors appointments, teach English as a second language (ESL), tutor refugee children, network to help find job placements, etc. Think outside the box, talk with agencies who are working nearby, and consider ways you might be equipped to fill in the gaps.

-- BEFRIEND refugees in your area.
-If you are lucky enough to find them, take the time to get to know them.
-This is admittedly challenging due to language barriers, but even seeing a familiar face on a frequent basis can be a source of comfort as they learn to navigate a foreign country and culture.
-As we strive to show love and friendship in practical ways, we must also learn how to receive blessing from them, because true relationships go both ways.
-For example, after babysitting some children for an ESL class, I was invited to stay and celebrate a birthday party.
-It would have been hurtful had I declined their hospitality on the basis of not wanting them to share their limited resources with me.
-It blessed them to have the opportunity to extend kindness to me.
-We should never rob people of the opportunity to give, since it is far more blessed to give than receive!
+BEFRIEND refugees in your area.
+If you are lucky enough to find them, take the time to befriend them.
+This is often challenging due to language barriers, but even seeing a familiar face on a frequent basis is a source of comfort as they learn to navigate a foreign country and culture.
+And as we strive to extend love and friendship, we must also learn how to receive from them.
+True relationships go both ways.
+It can be uncomfortable to receive generous hospitality from those we know are in need, but fight the inclination to resist.
+We should never rob people of the opportunity to give, since it is far more blessed to give than to receive!

 FOSTER unaccompanied refugee children.
 There are children here who have been forced to flee their homes, are now separated from their parents, and are in a country where they do not know the language, the people, or the culture.
-Many states don’t offer this opportunity, but the refugee foster program is beginning to expand.
-You can learn more here: Bethany Refugee Foster Care
+Many states don’t offer this opportunity, but it may be available to you.
+Learn more here: Bethany Refugee Foster Care